 My name is Shelby Marie Skumanich.

-I am an artist, photographer, quiltmaker, and writer living in Northern Colorado.
+I am an artist and poet living in Northern Colorado.

 I follow the threads between place, memory, and identity.